liveview-native/live_view_native/guides/ex_doc_notebooks/swiftui-views.md

     <Image system-name="square.and.arrow.up" />
     """
   end

-  def render(assigns) do
-    ~H"""
-    <p>Hello from LiveView!</p>
-    """
 end
-end
 ```

-## Your Turn: Asset Catalogue
+### Your Turn: Asset Catalogue

-Alternatively, you can place assets in your SwiftUI application.
+Instead of using built-in system images, you can place assets in your SwiftUI application.
 Follow this guide: https://developer.apple.com/documentation/xcode/managing-assets-with-asset-catalogs#Add-a-new-asset to create a new asset called Image.

 Using the asset catalogue for SwiftUI assets provide many benefits such as device-specific image variants, dark mode images, high contrast image mode, performance optimization, and more.